-This is the most visited thermal resort in the country.
+The most visited thermal resort in the country.
 It receives more than 300.000 tourists annually who arrive attracted by their many thermal resorts, aquatic parks and hotel facilities.
-The water from the swimming pools reach a temperature of 46° C max.
-They are just 20 minutes (6 km) away from Salto.
+The waters reach a temperature of 46° max.
+They're just 20 minutes (6 km) away from Salto.

-Guaviyú Paysandú
+GUAVIYÚ Paysandú

-This resort has an area of 109 ha and it is situated 67 km away from Paysandú.
-It offers 2 indoor and 9 outdoor pools, that go up to 38° C. They are open all year round, there are hotels, campsites, and other services for the tourists.
+This resort has an area of 109 ha, and it is situated 67 km from Paysandú.
+It offers 2 in-door and 9 out-door pools, that go up to 38° C. They are open all year round, there are hotels, campsites, and other services for the tourists.